RedisLabs/redislabs-docs/content/rs/developing/modules/_index.md

 ## Redis Labs Packaged Modules

-There are three modules Redis Labs has developed, certified, and packaged for use with Redis Enterprise Software (RS) clusters.
+There are four modules Redis Labs has developed, certified, and packaged for use with Redis Enterprise Software (RS) clusters.
 They are:

 - ReBloom